robleroni/Puerro/docs/03-DOM.md

 $h1.textContent = 'Puerro';				                // Reference still works
 ```

 This combination between `innerHTML` and references is not very readable.
 Plus when dealing with registering event listeners as well, it can get complicated.
-Another possibility to create Elements is with the `createElement` method.
+If a reference to a created element should exist at a later time, it is advisable to use the `document.createElement` method.

 ```js
 const $input = document.createElement('input');